Welcome!

 What is the cost of amateur theatre?

-In some cases there are paid positions within amateur theatre and that is mainly within musicals.
+In some cases there are paid positions within community theatre and that is mainly within musicals.
 Musicals can be incredibly expensive to put on stage and budgets are much higher for a musical than a non-musical performance.

 In the case of non-musical productions the Rights to mount a production can be from a few hundred dollars to thousands and for the most part around $800-$2500 CDN is the cost to obtain the Rights and the scripts.